What’s a merit increase, and should your business use them?

 It’s extremely common for both employers and employees to confuse merit raises with other types of workplace financial rewards.

-For instance, some assume that annual raises that go out to all employees count as merit increases, which isn’t true.
+For instance, some assume that annual raises for all employees count as merit increases, which isn’t true.

 The two qualifying factors for a financial reward to be considered a merit increase are that it’s based on work performance and is a permanent increase to an employee’s salary.